 The best candidates for breast augmentation are women who are looking for a breast size increase, while keeping realistic expectations.

-What techniques are there in a breast augmentation?
+What techniques are there in a breast enlargement surgery?

 The technique of inserting and positioning the breasts implants will depend on your anatomy and our recommendation.
 The incision can be made either in the crease where the breast meets the chest, around the areola (the dark skin surrounding the nipple), or in the armpit (axillary approach).